Prince of Peace Lutheran Church: Activities

-Today the congregation consists of 207 baptized members led in worship by Rev. Tim Seitz.
+Today the congregation consists of 207 baptized members led in worship by Rev. Craig S Felde.
 The church continues to host a range of fund-raising events throughout the year to support the church, community organizations, and the military.
 The building itself, nearing fifty years old, is being well-maintained and updated as needed.
 While traditional liturgy is still practiced most Sundays with service from the Lutheran Book of Worship, other services, including a contemporary Christian band, are sometimes used.